 That is a total of 530 points in the slaves to darkness box.

-Value of the Slaves to Darkness Start Collecting
+Value of the Start Collecting Slaves to Darkness box

 It’s difficult to price the value of this box as the Chaos Lord on Karkadrak is for now exclusive to this box and the other 15 models are new versions of existing dated models although push-fit only.